 We also explore a few examples of evidence that could be submitted when making a supermarket accident claim.
-Additionally, we provide a section on how compensation could be awarded when a claim is successful.
+Additionally, we provide a section on how compensation could be awarded when a compensation claim is successful.

 If you have any questions about supermarket accident claims you can ask them for free.
 We’re available 24 hours a day, 7 days a week, to offer any advice you need.